-More Credit Card Rewards
+Credit Card Recommendations

 Credit cards have a reputation for causing people to go into debt.
-Yet the idea that opening credit cards is a bad financial choice isn’t fair or accurate.
+Yet the idea that opening credit cards is a bad financial choice isn’t accurate.
 You get to decide how you will use your credit cards, just as you get to decide how you’ll use the money in your bank account.

 Our card roundups help people maximize their credit card rewards earnings for planned, everyday spending.
 Here are a few to get you started: